CalebBabin/overlay/README.md

 # overlay

-a collaborative overlay utility for streaming
+A collaborative overlay utility for streaming.
+Still in early phases of development.